xdworks/startup-school-2014-ny/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.zh-si.md

 We\'ve been around for two years now and we have raised over 55 million dollars in financing.
 And today we\'re doing over hundreds of thousands of dollars in revenue every single day.
-Today I would like to share with you the story of INSA card.
+Today I would like to share with you the story of Instacart.
 Hopefully there are some lessons here that could be useful to you in your journey.
 The story of Finster card begins two years before I started the company I used to live in Seattle and I worked at Amazona at the time and I always wanted to start a company but